 Pea soup?
 Oh, yes!
 Peas are high in minerals, vitamin C, D, protein and folic acid.
 And they are simply delicious in bright and lively [...]

 Nettle Pesto - Stinging nettles do sting, but you can eat them and they are a fantastic herb with amazing nutritional benefits.
 A quick blanch of the leaves and you [...]

 Nuts make excellent milk, each one lending its own unique flavor and nutritional benefits.
 Make a thicker cream to pour over hot baked apples or [...]

 Bright sorrel is one of my first spring greens to pop up.
 Actually, it grows strong in the spring, dies back in the heat and comes back in the fall...love it.
 Sorrel's strong sour flavor helps to stimulate and decongest the Liver and Gallbladder after Winter's heavier foods.
 Use it in dressings, to flavor eggs or as an usual soup.

-I've been using bone broth most of my adult life so I was pretty amused when it became a trendy food in the last few years.
-Instead of coffee [...]
+I've been using bone broth most of my adult life so I was pretty amused when it became a trendy food a few years ago.
+Instead of coffee shops, [...]

 Vibrant sweet potatoes and beets make up the base of this vibrant and grounding recipe.
 Don't be fooled by the colors.
 The beets are red, but there are also [...]

 Sweet potatoes are members of the convolvulacea or morning glory family.
 Their skin ranges from deep brown, purple or red, to delicate yellows and whites.
 Their flesh varies as [...]